-Before the Easter egg dye, you must know how to boil eggs.
+If you are just learning how to make Easter egg dye to color Easter eggs, you will have to know how to boil eggs first.
 The following directions will give you hard boiled eggs that are easy to peel.

 BOILING EGGS: Have eggs at room temperature.
 Bring a large kettle of water to boiling.
 Carefully put the eggs in the water with a large spoon.
 Reduce heat to medium and simmer eggs for 15 minutes.
 Set pan in sink and carefully dump out hot water but not the eggs.
 Immediately dump lots of ice over the eggs to cool them quickly.
 This process will make the eggs easy to peel.

 Coloring Easter eggs is a tradition in many countries; some dating back to ancient times.
-An egg dye recipe can be as simple as dying with natural ingredients like fruits and vegetables to elaborately hand painted eggs.
+If you are want to learn how to make an egg dye recipe it can be as simple as dying with natural ingredients like fruits and vegetables to elaborately hand painted eggs.
 These techniques vary from country to country and even within the country; none are more beautiful than the Ukrainian Easter eggs.

-Throughout my life I have always bought the easy commercially made premixed Easter egg dye recipe; usually liquid form made to add to water.
+Throughout my life I learned how to make an Easter egg dye recipe simply by purchasing the easy commercially made type; usually liquid form made to add to water.
 Very quick and easy; just dip hard boiled eggs.
 For many years I had a favorite brand which left every egg different.
 The color was shiny and oily.
 You could put different colors in the same water.
 The eggs turned out beautiful and it was so easy; then they quit making this brand.
 I was so disappointed.
-I always served these colored eggs to my kids with French toast on Easter breakfast.

 Now many of us are trying to keep chemicals out of our home and especially out of our foods.
 This applies to our Easter egg dye recipe; this also means using natural dyes like fruits and vegetables.
 Bright colors are hard to come up with but with effort you can color some very pretty pastel colored eggs.
 The longer the egg remains in the dye mixture the darker it will be.